gingerly-ui/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-capitalizes all words of a string
+encodes a string into 1337